MaxSchoon/MarkItDown/README.md

 - Convert various document formats to Markdown
 - Automatically handle ZIP files by extracting and converting all contents to a single Markdown file
+- Process folders and maintain directory structure in output
+- Combine all files in a leaf folder (folder with no subfolders) into a single Markdown file
 - Preserve file organization within ZIP archives in the output Markdown
 - Add date to output filenames for easy versioning
 - Simple, directory-based workflow